chitharanjan-devops/AWS_NOTES/Day-5/EC2-Manual_Backup&Recovery.md

 Store AMIs in Amazon S3 (as part of snapshots).

-Delete old AMIs to reduce storage costs.
+Delete old AMIs to reduce storage costs..